Geehome/minimapM/README.md

 cd minimapM && make
 mpirun -n 2 ./minimap2 -a -t 1 --fileprefix=./output/fileprefix_ test/MT-human.fa test/MT-orang.fa

--n is node. -t is thread.
+-n is node.
+-t is thread.
 --fileprefix specifies the prefix name of the output file.
 The output file is in the output directory.
 Each process outputs a file, and the process number is used as the suffix of the output file.
 You can use Linux commands to merge output files($cat fileprefix_1.sam fileprefix_2.sam > file.sam).

+Other commands of minimapM refer to minimap2.
 ```

 ## Minimap2